andrebiegel/liferay-layout-issue/README.md

 # liferay-layout-issue

- When trying to concurrently add layouts in liferay dxp a StaleObjectExceoption occurs:
+ When trying to concurrently add layouts in liferay dxp a StaleObjectException occurs:

+_This repository contains a maven osgi portlet to reproduce the exception._

  env: DXP SP6 , Fixpack-de 40

 The context is a parallel import of liferay layouts through a liferay portlet; build with spring/osgi.
 When executing it in Liferay dxp, the api call to add a Layout throws a StaleObjectStateException.

-_This repository contains a maven osgi portlet to reproduce the exception._

 This exception occurs when the api internally does an update on the corresponding LayoutSet (updating the PageCount for that Group, where the layout has been added to, just a single moment ago).